 We take very seriously the responsibility which comes with being caretakers of your children.
-Nature’s Farm Camp at Angelic Organics Learning center foster the safety and security of our campers with a low camper-to-staff ratio.
+Nature’s Farm Camp fosters the safety and security of our campers with a low camper-to-staff ratio.
 Our community-oriented philosophy also encourages kids to look out for each other.
 We have first aid supplies on-site to tend to the every day mishaps of being outdoors, and the staff trained to use them.
 In the event of an emergency, we have procedures in place and a hospital within 10 miles.

 To help keep the safety of campers in the forefront of camp operations, we use a system that provides camp health staff instant access to vital medical information and tracks allergies, medications, and illness/injury for each camper.